s0sasaki/ece285_vqa/experiment1/demo/readme.md

-To run this Demo you have to opetions:
+To run this Demo you have 2 options:

 1.
 If you want to see the result of our trained network on some samples use this option: